sylvainaerni/sketchwind/README.md

 Sketchwind is an open source Sketch template, based on Tailwind philosophy.
 It contains the basics stones for building a design system, in a coherent and comprehensive way.
 Most of the very simple bricks of a design system are isolated and regrouped here, and can be combined following your needs.

 The default values defined in the template are based on the default values of Tailwind.
-You can modify them or define new ones, and export them as a Tailwind config at any time during your design process.
+You can modify them or define new ones, at any time during your design process.

-## Sketchwind exporter
-Sketchwind exporter is a Sketch plugin you will found in another repository.
-I will let you exporta a configuration file right from your Sketch file.
-Go to the [Sketchwind exporter](https://github.com/sylvainaerni/sketchwind-exporter) repository for more informations

 ## How to start with Sketchwind